 - Christmas tag (with the recipient’s name inside)

 - Pokemon trainer cosplay or Halloween costume accessory

 - Eraser container for school (keep all those little things from falling to the bottom of the backpack, desk, or locker)

-- Backpack decoration (Alexander and I made one out of felt for his Diglett backpack, but this would look so much better)
+- Backpack decoration (Alexa and I made one out of felt for her Diglett backpack, but this would look so much better)